alexjfreund/curve_method/README.md

 ```

 As an alternative, use the polyfit() function to generate an evaluation
 graph with a polynomial approximation.
-The degree of the polynomial, _n_,
+The degree of the polynomial _n_
 can be specified by setting `deg=n`.
 ```python
 from curve_method import polyfit